Bill Elgart’s Life in Music: from Massachusetts to Germany

-These days, when he’s not performing or recording, Elgart can be found in the classroom teaching part-time at a gig he first started 20 years ago.
-An honorary professor at the University of Music, Würzburg (Hochschule für Musik Würzburg), Elgart genuinely enjoys teaching, explaining:
+These days, when he’s not performing or recording, Bill Elgart can be found in the classroom teaching, a gig he first started 20 years ago.
+A professor of jazz drums at the University of Music Würzburg (Hochschule für Musik Würzburg), Elgart genuinely enjoys teaching, explaining:

 “I have learned as much as the students have…. [the new crop of students] is impressive and the future of jazz is bright.”